cmss13-devs/cmss13/.github/CONTRIBUTING.md

 * If your pull request is not finished, you may open it as a draft for potential review.
 If you open it as a full-fledged PR make sure it is at least testable in a live environment.
 Pull requests that do not at least meet this requirement will be closed.
 You may request a maintainer reopen the pull request when you're ready, or make a new one.

-* While we have no issue helping contributors (and especially new contributors) bring reasonably sized contributions up to standards via the pull request review process, larger contributions are expected to pass a higher bar of completeness and code quality -before- you open a pull request.
+* While we have no issue helping contributors (and especially new contributors) bring reasonably sized contributions up to standards via the pull request review process, larger contributions are expected to pass a higher bar of completeness and code quality *before* you open a pull request.
 Maintainers may close such pull requests that are deemed to be substantially flawed.
 You should take some time to discuss with maintainers or other contributors on how to improve the changes.

 * After leaving reviews on an open pull request, maintainers may convert it to a draft.
 Once you have addressed all their comments to the best of your ability, feel free to mark the pull as `Ready for Review` again.